Offences Involving Vaping or Smoking (NSW)

 - they are in tobacco prepared and packed for smoking.

-How These Changes Affect NSW Law
+How These Changes Affected NSW Law

 In NSW the access, control and prohibition of certain poisons, restricted substances, drugs of addiction and other therapeutic goods is governed by the Poisons and Therapeutic Goods Act and the Poisons and Therapeutic Goods Regulation.

+Prior to 1 October 2021, it was illegal in NSW to purchase e-cigarettes containing nicotine.
 However, the difference between Commonwealth (federal) legislation and NSW legislation prior to 1 October 2021 meant that whilst residents in NSW were unable to sell or purchase liquid nicotine and e-cigarettes containing nicotine domestically, they were able to import the substance from overseas.

 The change in federal legislation has now closed this loophole and access to liquid nicotine and e-cigarettes containing nicotine is now restricted to individuals with valid medical prescriptions.